Ashleyc417/cpsc121-classes-and-objects/README.md

 # cpsc121-classes-and-objects
-run `git clone` and the https link
+run `git clone` with the https link